markstringer-dti/markstringer-dti.github.io/dti.md

 One of the things that personally I've found most upsetting about working on trench warfare projects is when senior management say that the staff don't look stressed enough.

 A trench warfare project is a bad situation.
-And experience of working on one can be one of the best motivations for getting over your reluctance to tackle issues as soon as they arise - call out and then tack the pirate ship - on the next project that you work on.
-But every now and then you are going to find yourselves working on a project which is simultaneously working towards a ridiculous, undeliverable deadline, whilst at the same time labouring under several other problems, meaning that it's undeliverable.
-This is in many ways, the archetypal undeliverable project.
+Experience of working on one can be one of the best motivations for getting over your reluctance to tackle issues as soon as they arise.
+Once you've worked on a trench warfare project, you might be much keenr to call out problems the minute you see them on your next project.
+But every now and then you are going to find yourselves working on a project which is working towards a ridiculous, undeliverable deadline.
+At the same time this project will struggling with several other problems.
+This is a very common kind of undeliverable project.

 I don't know if the real life Jerry Springer actually said this or not.
 But in "Jerry Springer the Opera" the character of Jerry Springer says something that has stuck with me ever since: "I don't solve people's problems, I televise them."

 If you're working on a trench warfare project, that's exactly what you should be doing.
 Sure, go one better than Jerry, and solve the problems that you can solve, but the problems that you can't solve?
 Broadcast them.
 Make sure everybody on the project knows what those problems are.

 Why?
 Because someone else may, if they really want to the project to succeed, be able to solve them.
-Another way to look at this is that some of the people who are giving you and your team a hard time, saying that you're team don't look worried or stressed enough (this really happens) or are saying that your team don't really care about the project because they took the whole weekend off.
-Some of those people may only be doing those things because they have no idea what else they can do to make the project more successful.
-At least by making clear what the problems are that are stopping you delivering, you're giving those people more chance of helping the project succeed.
+Another way to look at this is to look at some of the people who are giving you and your team a hard time.
+Those people who are saying that you're team don't look worried or stressed enough.
+Those people who are saying that your team don't really care about the project because they took the whole weekend off.
+It might be that some of those people are only doing those things because they have no idea what else they can do.
+They want to make the pproject more successful, they just don't know how.
+At least by making clear what the problems are that are stopping you delivering, you're giving those people more chance of to help the project if they really do want to help.

-The second thing that you can do - and this isn't a second option, it should really be done at the same time as you're problem televising, is to deliver something to some of the people who want it.
-This won't be everything, or anywhere near everything that's been asked for by the deadline, but if you can find one bit of software that you can release to some people who really want it, you can completely change the nature of a project.
+The second thing that you can do is to deliver something to some of the people who want it.
+This might not be anywhere near everything that's been asked for by the deadline.
+But if you can find one bit of software that you can release to some people who really want it, you can completely change the nature of a project.
 Pull from outside a team that comes from demand from real users is a truly wonderful thing.

-Thirdly, one of the most revolutionary things that you can do, is to come up with a way of tracking and showing the actual progress of the project relative to the project's needs and expectations.
+Thirdly, one of the most revolutionary things that you can do, is to track and show the actual progress.
+This might be tough, but few things are as powerful as showing actual progress relative to the project's needs and expectations.
 In a way this is just a more extreme version of the "Jerry Springer" principle.
-This is one of the most powerful manoeuvres that I think an Agile project manager has in their toolbox, and I'll talk through in detail one way to do it in a later chapter.
+This is one of the most powerful manoeuvres that I think an Agile project manager has in their toolbox.
+We'll go through it in  detail, well at least one way to do it, in a later chapter.

 Demonstrating that a project can't possibility be delivered by a deadline can result quickly in some sensible discussions about reduction of scope.
 This can then, sometimes, result in the possibility of delivering a small bit of working software to some of the people that want it.
 It may well seem that a project is dug-in, going nowhere and doing nothing but damage to the members of its team.
 Still, by pushing on all of these three "fronts" and getting some kind of virtuous circle going, it might be that something good can come out of even the worst trench warfare project.